lkbayne/modeling_fall25/Si_Upwelling_Model_Project/README.md

 ## Step 5: Analyze the Results
+Use the following code on your local terminal to get the entire output file (diags) to your computer: scp -r [username]@spartan03.sjsu.edu:/scratch/[username]/MITgcm/verification/tutorial_global_oce_latlon/run/diags .

 I used the following notebooks to analyze my data:
 Plots (jupyter_notebooks/)

 Profiles (jupyter_notebooks/)

 Answering the Science Question (jupyter_notebooks/)